 Yes!
 If you don’t plan on eating this eggplant parmesan right away, it can be stored in the freezer before baking.
 To store it, tightly wrap it in plastic wrap and place it in the freezer.
 When you’re ready to bake, place it in the refrigerator the night before to let it thaw then bake it according to the directions below.
 It may take a few minutes longer to bake as the eggplant parmesan will be chilled.

 For sure!
 Just use gluten-free panko bread crumbs instead.

 - 1 (24 ounce) jar of marinara sauce

 - 2 tbsp vegan parmesan

-Bake for 30 minutes, until lightly brown and crispy, flipping halfway through.
-Remove from oven and let cool.
+- Bake for 30 minutes, until lightly brown and crispy, flipping halfway through.
+Remove from the oven and let cool.

-Remove from oven and let set 10 minutes before sprinkling with basil and serving.
+- Remove from oven and let it set 10 minutes before sprinkling with basil and serving.